-LOAD In this position, the undercarriage slides forward for .
+DOWN/LOAD In this position, the undercarriage slides forward for loading.
 CENTER This is the neutral position.
-TRANSPORT In this position, the undercarriage slides to the rear.
+The semitrailer stays in its current position.
+UP/ROAD In this position, the undercarriage slides to the rear.
 The undercarriage must be in the rear-most position for transport.